SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 [{"requestId": .. },{"requestId": .. },{"requestId": .. }]
 ```

+The maximum POST size is limited to 32k bytes.
+This is approximately 25 Certificate requests in each API call and is capped at that limit.

 **Response** application/json body will provide success and error responses.

 Response 200, plus application/json containing response for the requested certificate, by your provided "requestId"
-   * if EPAO has the correct profile to assess the requested Standard and all required data has been provided and is valid, certificate details will be returned with a status of 'Ready',
+   * EPAO has the correct profile to assess the requested Standard and all required data has been provided and is valid, certificate details will be returned with a status of 'Ready'
    * otherwise validation error(s) will be returned

 ```json